Using CAN bus with (not just NUCLEO) mbed boards

 Once binaries have been downloaded to the boards reset both board at the same time.

 The code published here was written for the official NUCLEO boards.
-When using STM32F103C8T6 boards, shown in the picture above (LED1 is connected to pin PC_13 and, via a resistor, to +3.3V),
+When using STM32F103C8T6 boards, shown in the picture above (on-board LED is active on 0),

 - Include (uncomment) the line